 Under the Monmouth Schools’ Charitable Trust, a William Jones Fund for the benefit of Monmouth School for Girls and a separate William Jones Fund for the benefit of Monmouth School for Boys have been created.

 Trustees are predominantly former pupils with a vested interest in the success of fundraising.
 Most have directly benefited from the generosity of William Jones.
 We are grateful to those who give up their time to serve as trustees.

 A message from Chairman of Monmouth Schools' Chartitable Trust

-In the past, a Monmouth School education for boys of ability, from low-income families, was a given.
-Generations of boys, whether their parents could afford full fees or none, have been educated to the highest standard and gone on to play their part locally and nationally in business, academia, the arts, politics and sport.
+In the past, a Monmouth School education for girls of ability, from low-income families, was a given.
+Generations of girls, whether their parents could afford full fees or none, have been educated to the highest standard and gone on to play their part locally and nationally in business, academia, the arts, politics and sport.
 The Direct Grant system and latterly the Government Assisted Places Scheme (which ended in 1997) made Monmouth accessible for more families at different times in our history.